 The revolutionary new Sulcoflex DUET Lens Exchange is a treatment to correct long-and-short distance vision offering lifelong reversibility.

-We caught up with the first surgeon in the UK to perform this procedure – LaserVision Consultant Ophthalmologist Mr Rakesh Jayaswal to find out more…
+We caught up with the first surgeon in the UK to perform the DUET procedure – LaserVision Consultant Ophthalmologist Mr Rakesh Jayaswal to find out more…

 1. What is the new Sulcoflex DUET Lens Exchange procedure?